 Walker (L) and P. McKenzie

 (August 19) Fielding almost flawlessly and coming through with clutch base hits with ducks on the pond, the barnstorming Regina Balmorals knocked off the Calgary Athletics 6 to 1 at Mewata Park in an exhibition tilt.
 The Balmorals mustered just five safeties but, two of them, one each by Leo Dobbyns and Casey Moroschan, were home runs.
-George Clink fanned six in taking the mound verdict over Ed Killen.
+George Clink fanned six in taking the mound verdict over Ed Kilen.

 Clink (W) and McNeally

-Killen (L) and P. McKenzie
+Kilen (L) and P. McKenzie

 (August 20) Travelling with just ten players, the “Hap” Felsch-led Regina Balmorals fell 5 to 2 to a beefed-up Calgary all-star squad at Mewata Park.
 Bill Walker, who took over the Calgary pitching chores in the second frame, went the remainder of the scuffle on the hill to grab the victory over Casey Moroschan.
 The Stampede City nine picked up 11 hits, ten of them singles while the visitors combed the Calgary pitching duo for eight safe knocks.
 Both Regina runs were scored on solo home runs, one each coming off the lumber of Leo Dobbyns and outfielder Hans Wagner.